- How can I find out about subscriber help/services?

 Please note: you are NOT permitted to post the Portland Press Ltd version of your article online.

 Full details will be provided on the Licence to Publish that you will be asked to sign after you submit your article.

 How do I obtain permission to use work that has previously been published?

-- Please direct all requests to reprint work previously published in the Biochemical Journal, Biochemical Society Transactions, Clinical Science, Biotechnology and Applied Biochemistry, Biology of the Cell, Bioscience Reports, Cell Signalling Biology and any books published by Portland Press to:
+- Please direct all requests to reprint work previously published in the Biochemical Journal, Biochemical Society Transactions, Clinical Science, Bioscience Reports, Essays in Biochemistry, Cell Signalling Biology and any books published by Portland Press to:

 The Editorial Office

 12 Roger Street

 London WC1N 2JU

 - Please give as much detail as possible about the previously published work and the new work it is to appear in.